California Battalion: Battalion in Mexican American War

-Both Kearny and Stockton though out-ranking Fremont wanted to avoid further hostilities and accepted the treaty negotiated by Fremont.
-On 16 January 1847, Commodore Stockton appointed Frémont military governor of California following the Treaty of Cahuenga signed by Fremont and Andrés Pico which ended the Mexican–American War in California.
+Both Kearny and Stockton though out-ranking Frémont wanted to avoid further hostilities and accepted the treaty negotiated by Frémont.
+On 16 January 1847, Commodore Stockton appointed Frémont military governor of California following the Treaty of Cahuenga signed by Frémont and Andrés Pico which ended the Mexican–American War in California.
 However, U.S. Army Brigadier General Stephen Watts Kearny, who outranked Frémont (and was nominally of the same rank as Commodore Stockton) said he had orders from the President and Secretary of War to serve as governor and demanded that Frémont give up the position of California governor.
-Fremont, with conflicting orders, stubbornly refused to do this.
-As Kearny's forces steadily built up with the arrival of Colonel Jonathan D. Stevenson and his about 600 men in the 1st Regiment of New York Volunteers in March 1847 along with the departure of Commodore Robert Stockton left Fremont with almost no supporters.
+Frémont, with conflicting orders, stubbornly refused to do this.
+As Kearny's forces steadily built up with the arrival of Colonel Jonathan D. Stevenson and his about 600 men in the 1st Regiment of New York Volunteers in March 1847 along with the departure of Commodore Robert Stockton left Frémont with almost no supporters.
 On 31 May 1847 Col. Richard B. Mason was appointed military governor of California by Kearny as he prepared to go back east over the California Trail.
 Kearny ordered Frémont to order his men to either sign up in the regular army or disburse.
-Fremont said they would happily disburse as soon as they were paid—which was difficult since almost nobody had any cash money.
+Frémont said they would happily disburse as soon as they were paid—which was difficult since almost nobody had any cash money.
 Somehow money was secured and nearly all California Battalion members mustered out.

-Kearny ordered Fremont to accompany him back east over the route of the California Trail.
-They were accompanied East by about 19 of Fremont's original scouting party who wanted to return home and a group of Mormon Battalion men who had re-enlisted to get back to their families and homes in Salt Lake City, Iowa and Nebraska.
+Kearny ordered Frémont to accompany him back east over the route of the California Trail.
+They were accompanied East by about 19 of Frémont's original scouting party who wanted to return home and a group of Mormon Battalion men who had re-enlisted to get back to their families and homes in Salt Lake City, Iowa and Nebraska.
 They went back East over the California Trail in reverse direction that most immigrants took.
-They buried some of the Donner party who had died in 1846 in the Sierra Nevada (U.S.) mountains.
-When Kearny and Fremont arrived at Fort Leavenworth, Kansas in August 1847, Kearny told Frémont to consider himself under arrest and to report to Washington, D.C. for court martial.
+They buried some of the Donner Party who had died in 1846 in the Sierra Nevada (U.S.) mountains.
+When Kearny and Frémont arrived at Fort Leavenworth, Kansas in August 1847, Kearny told Frémont to consider himself under arrest and to report to Washington, D.C. for court martial.
 There after an almost three-month trial he was finally convicted of mutiny but recommended for remediation to President James K. Polk.
-Polk quickly commuted Fremont's sentence of dishonorable discharge in light of his service in the war and offered him reinstatement of his army commission.
+Polk quickly commuted Frémont's sentence of dishonorable discharge in light of his service in the war and offered him reinstatement of his army commission.
 Frémont however, considered his conviction an injustice and resigned his commission and moved back to California with his family settling on Rancho Las Mariposas that Thomas O. Larkin had bought for him at his request.
-Reportedly there was $10,000,000 worth of gold found on this Mariposa ranch in later years although Fremont had to fight with the many squatters who mined much of the gold.
+Reportedly there was $10,000,000 worth of gold found on this Mariposa ranch in later years although Frémont had to fight with the many squatters who mined much of the gold.